-- 3650 As mentioned in Question 3, EFRAG highlights the challenges of the IASB's proposals to make the distinction between the investing and financing category, particularly when dealing with the classification of income and expenses from cash and cash equivalents. - 51 EFRAG notes that the IASB's approach to consider income and expenses that arise from cash and cash equivalents being related to the entity's financing allows the reflection of managements' intention in managing debt and equity financing.
-However, there might be considerable relevance in another possible approach where the financing category is linked to the management of liabilities that arise from financing activities (as described in IAS 7) and the investing category is linked to the management of investments in assets.
-In additionFurthermore, as the IASB notes in paragraphs BC 40 of the ED, most entities require some cash for operational purposes (for example, as a part of working capital).
-The feedback from EFRAG consultation confirms that views are split on which of the approaches provides the most relevant information. - 52 Considering the above, EFRAG accepts the approach proposed in the ED, as requiring entities to split cash and cash equivalents between amounts in the different categories would result in operational costs not necessarily balanced by benefits. - 3753 However, EFRAG notes that in accordance with paragraph BC44 of the Basis for Conclusions, time value of money on liabilities that do not arise from financing activities can be seen either as a component of the operating category or of the financing category.
+- 3450 As mentioned in Question 3, EFRAG highlights the challenges of the IASB's proposals to make the distinction between the investing and financing category, particularly when dealing with the classification of income and expenses from cash and cash equivalents. - 51 The feedback from EFRAG's consultation confirms that views are split on which of the approaches provides the most relevant information.
+For example: - (a) EFRAG notes that the IASB's approach to consider income and expenses that arise from cash and cash equivalents being related to the entity's financing allows the reflection of managements' intention in managing debt and equity financing.
+In addition - (b) There might be considerable relevance in another possible approach where the financing category is linked to the management of liabilities that arise from financing activities (as described in IAS 7) and the investing category is linked to the management of investments in assets. - (c) As the IASB notes in paragraphs BC40 of the ED, most entities require some cash for operational purposes (for example, as a part of working capital), thus it could be viewed more related to operating activities. - 52 Considering the different views on the topic, EFRAG accepts the approach proposed in the ED.
+As noted in paragraph BC40 of the Basis for Conclusions, requiring entities to split cash and cash equivalents between amounts in the different categories could result in operational costs which would outweigh the benefits. - 3553 Finally, EFRAG notes that in accordance with paragraph BC44 of the Basis for Conclusions, time value of money on liabilities that do not arise from financing activities can be seen either as a component of the operating category or of the financing category.
 On the one hand, it can be argued that these income and expenses should not be classified in the financing category as they are not aligned with the overall principle of the financing category to be linked to financing activities.
 But on the other hand, EFRAG acknowledges that many users of financial statements consider such income and expenses to be similar to income or expenses from financing activities and would prefer such income and expenses not to be reflected within operating profit.
 (Please see detailed comments in paragraph 57 below)